 Rules of Composition

-In my video course, I argue that this is likely the most abused rule of them all, because people don’t really seem to understand that it exists.
+I often argue that this is likely the most abused rule of them all, because people don’t really seem to understand that it exists.

 The general rule is as follows:

-The further you place a single point of interest from the center of the frame, the more interesting it becomes, but the more justifcation you need for it to be there.
+The farther you place a single point of interest from the center of the frame, the more interesting it becomes, but the more justification you need for it to be there.

-When you place a single point in the center for the frame, such as a person’s face, it needs no justification for being there, but it’s by no means interesting.
+When you place a single point in the center of the frame, such as a person’s face, it needs no justification for being there, but it’s by no means interesting.

-Always consider what you’re trying to portray with you photos, as this will dictate your placement.
+Always consider what you’re trying to portray with your photos, as this will dictate your placement.

 This is likely the first rule that you ever learned, as it’s probably the most popular rule.
 The trouble is, some people treat it as gospel, when in reality, it’s just a good guide.